UM-Bridge/benchmarks/docs/source/tutorial.rst

     RUN pip3 install umbridge numpy scipy

     CMD python3 /server/server.py

+This minimal example assumes a model server is available.
+Use the model server that you have built in the first part of the tutorial.

 Add a file called Dockerfile to your directory.
 Note that the filename has no extension and is capitalised.